Laboratory testing services

 ISO/DIS 16094-2

 Determination of microplastic content in clean water samples with vibrational spectroscopy methods.
-The analytical report will list different types of polymers detected and their distribution by size (1 μm to 5 000 µm with µRaman and 10 µm to 5 000 µm with µFTIR).
-There are two options for how the analysis can be conducted: Acrredited analysis with µFTIR microscopy according to ISO/DIS 16094-2, Accredited in-house Raman microscopy method.
-Please let us know the preferred approach when requesting an offer or placing an order.
+The analytical report will list different types of polymers detected and their distribution by size.
+There are two options for how the analysis can be conducted: Accredited analysis with µFTIR spectroscopy according to ISO/DIS 16094-2 (capable of detecting particles from 10 µm to 5,000 µm), Accredited in-house Raman microscopy method (capable of detecting particles from 1 μm to 5,000 µm).
+Please let us know the preferred approach when requesting an offer.
 The displayed price applies to clean drinking water or even purer grades of water only, as it does not include digestion pre-treatment.
 Please note that natural waters are handled as wastewater due to the possible presence of solid particles.
 Our experts are happy to provide a quote for the analysis of other matrices.

 235 €